This is a two-post kind of day, y'all. You don't mind, do you?

 It bothered me, though.
 When I was picking up supplies for the dinner party, I stuck some marshmallow cream and peanut butter in my basket, thinking perhaps I'd make a chocolate-covered fluffernutter.
 It still didn't seem original enough, however, and in the shower this morning before church, I had almost convinced myself to give up again -- when it hit me.

 There were still some obstacles -- like how to create the French toast cups.
 In my first attempt, I dipped the bread into the custard and placed it uncooked into the muffin tin.
 I can't really even describe the outcome, but they were something like soggy, bulbous custard balloons.
 Not San Francisco-worthy.
-But my second attempt?
-Save me a seat on the trolley, because they were amazing!
-In this version, I cooked my French toast completely before cooling it and baking it into French toast cups.
-I then filled it with the sweetened cream cheese filling and berries to finish the dish.

 Here's hoping I win a trip to San Francisco to schmooze with some of my food blog faves, and that YOU make some stuffed French Toast Bowls immediately!
 Mike just polished off the last one for dessert, and if his reaction is any indication, you won't regret it.